Content Writing is a challenging task.

 Canva helps you create attractive images for your content.

-With Canva, you can create various type of images for your blog posts and social media channels.
+With Canva, you can create various types of images for your blog posts and social media channels.

-With Canva, you will be able to create professional quality images without spending too much on an expensive graphic designer.
+With Canva, you will be able to create professional, high-quality images without spending too much on an expensive graphic designer.

 So, those are the free content writing tools I use from start to finish in the process of creating a bookmark-worthy blog post.

-Which of this content writing tools helps you the most in your content writing game?
+Which of these content writing tools helps you the most in your content writing game?

 Let me know in the comment box below!